Our Board of Directors are the foundation to our success & always place our residents first.

 Douglas is a Director at Turner & Townsend, a global independent professional services company specialising in project management, cost management, and consulting across the real estate, infrastructure and natural resources sectors.
 With over 16 years of project and cost management experience, Douglas leads a team who are delivering some landmark projects in Ottawa.
-Joining the St. Patrick’s Home of Ottawa Board of Directors in November 2017, Douglas also serves on the Corporate Development Committee.
+Joining the St. Patrick’s Home of Ottawa Board of Directors in November 2017, Douglas is Chair of the Corporate Development Committee.

 April Wheeler, Director